phosphene/monograph-review/README.md

 > tissue-autonomous versus systemically integrated processes — is a labeled, sourced hypothesis
 > under test, outside the empirical spine.

-The empirical core is forced by the measurement: multiscale (non-mono-exponential) recovery;
+An empirical attempt at some measurement: multiscale (non-mono-exponential) recovery;
-two distinct phases that appear at high temporal resolution; a rapid phase present in aneural animals (tissue-autonomous, in the cell-autonomous lineage of developmental genetics); a negative control (sleep slow-wave activity recovers as a single exponential) showing the claim is specific, not vacuous.
+two distinct phases appear at temporal resolutions; a rapid phase present in aneural animals (tissue-autonomous, in the cell-autonomous lineage of developmental genetics); a negative control (sleep slow-wave activity recovers as a single exponential) showing the claim is specific, not vacuous.
 Classical scaffolding carries that core: homeorhetic trajectory